 Undergraduate

-The mission of the UF Health Cancer Center’s University Scholars Program is to educate the next generation of professionals on the importance of biomedical research and scientific discoveries, specifically focused on cancer.
+The mission of the UF Health Cancer Institute University Scholars Program is to educate the next generation of professionals on the importance of biomedical research and scientific discoveries, specifically focused on cancer.

 Training opportunities are provided to the university scholars, allowing them to make significant contributions to cancer research ranging from basic to translational in cancer prevention, diagnostics, epidemiology and therapeutics.

-This competitive program allows promising undergraduates to apply for a free visit to the NCI-Designated University of Florida Health Cancer Center.
+This competitive program allows promising undergraduates to apply for a free visit to the NCI-designated University of Florida Health Cancer Institute.

 A man gestures at his Research Day poster next to a judge holding a clipboard.